ObjectModules/deploy/Mapping.md

 Unfortunately we could not find if Google made it with the word of `isogram` is in a purpose to correlate _what the word means_ it self into _what they really want_ with the function.

-Nevertheless, this is really an exact sample that close enough with what we will explain further in more details on the next section titled _[[Mapping the Concept|[Mapping]-Concept]]_.
+Nevertheless, this is really an exact sample that close enough with our concept, We will explain further in more details on the next section titled _[[Mapping the Concept|[Mapping]-Concept]]_.
 ***
 <table>
   <thead>